10 Ransomware Examples to Stay Away From

 Notice, that we provide links to decryptors for some ransomware versions.
 Have in mind though that one ransomware family has lots of modifications, and those decryptors may be useless against them.
 Also, for not tech-savvy users these decryptors may be useless since their deployment require at least some technical knowledge.
 It boils down to the simple time-tested moral of the story: better prevent than cure.

-1. WannaCry ransomware
+1. WannaCry Ransomware

-This ransomware first appeared in May 2017 and has left the major mark in the history of cyberattacks.
+WannaCry ransomware first appeared in May 2017 and has left a major mark in the history of cyberattacks.
 WannaCry brought down more than 200 000 systems across 150 countries, causing financial losses of more than $4 billion.
 This, for sure, makes it one of the most notorious examples of ransomware attacks in history.
 Some countries like the USA, the United Kingdom, and Australia insisted that North Korea was behind the attack.

 How WannaCry spreads

-The first step is standard for ransomware infection: a user opens a phishing email and downloads malicious attachment through which malware infects the computer.
+The first step is standard for ransomware infection: a user opens a phishing email and downloads a malicious attachment through which malware infects the computer.
 But this type of ransomware doesn’t stop there.
 It can spread across other connected computers by using a vulnerability in the Windows systems called Eternal Blue.
 More precisely – through the Server Message Block (SMB) protocol.